bessinnica/Loc-markdig-azuredocs-test/articles/virtual-machines/workloads/sap/dbms-guide.md

 * **Virtual Machine SLA**: There is an SLA for Virtual Machines running in Azure, which can be found here: <https://azure.microsoft.com/support/legal/sla/>
 * **SQL Version Support**: For SAP customers, we support SQL Server 2008 R2 and higher on Microsoft Azure Virtual Machine.
 Earlier editions are not supported.
 Review this general [Support Statement](https://support.microsoft.com/kb/956893) for more details.
 Note that in general SQL Server 2008 is supported by Microsoft as well.
 However due to significant functionality for SAP, which was introduced with SQL Server 2008 R2, SQL Server 2008 R2 is the minimum release for SAP.
 Keep in mind that SQL Server 2012 and 2014 got extended with deeper integration into the IaaS scenario (like backing up directly against Azure Storage).
 Therefore, we restrict this paper to SQL Server 2012 and 2014 with its latest patch level for Azure.
-* **SQL Feature Support**: Most SQL Server features are supported on Microsoft Azure Virtual Machines with some exceptions. **SQL Server Failover Clustering using Shared Disks is not supported**.
+* <strong>SQL Feature Support</strong>: Most SQL Server features are supported on Microsoft Azure Virtual Machines with some exceptions. <strong>SQL Server Failover Clustering using Shared Disks is not supported</strong>.
 Distributed technologies like Database Mirroring, AlwaysOn Availability Groups, Replication, Log Shipping and Service Broker are supported within a single Azure Region.
 SQL Server AlwaysOn also is supported between different Azure Regions as documented here:  <https://blogs.technet.com/b/dataplatforminsider/archive/2014/06/19/sql-server-alwayson-availability-groups-supported-between-microsoft-azure-regions.aspx>.
 Review the [Support Statement](https://support.microsoft.com/kb/956893) for more details.
 An example on how to deploy an AlwaysOn configuration is shown in [this][virtual-machines-workload-template-sql-alwayson] article.
 Also, check out the Best Practices documented [here][virtual-machines-sql-server-infrastructure-services]
-* **SQL Performance**: We are confident that Microsoft Azure hosted Virtual Machines perform very well in comparison to other public cloud virtualization offerings, but individual results may vary.
+* <strong>SQL Performance</strong>: We are confident that Microsoft Azure hosted Virtual Machines perform very well in comparison to other public cloud virtualization offerings, but individual results may vary.
 Check out [this][virtual-machines-sql-server-performance-best-practices] article.
-* **Using Images from Azure Marketplace**: The fastest way to deploy a new Microsoft Azure VM is to use an image from the Azure Marketplace.
+* <strong>Using Images from Azure Marketplace</strong>: The fastest way to deploy a new Microsoft Azure VM is to use an image from the Azure Marketplace.
 There are images in the Azure Marketplace, which contain SQL Server.
 The images where SQL Server already is installed can't be immediately used for SAP NetWeaver applications.
 The reason is the default SQL Server collation is installed within those images and not the collation required by SAP NetWeaver systems.
 In order to use such images, check the steps documented in chapter [Using a SQL Server image out of the Microsoft Azure Marketplace][dbms-guide-5.6].
 * Check out [Pricing Details](https://azure.microsoft.com/pricing/) for more information.
 The [SQL Server 2012 Licensing Guide](https://download.microsoft.com/download/7/3/C/73CAD4E0-D0B5-4BE5-AB49-D5B886A5AE00/SQL_Server_2012_Licensing_Reference_Guide.pdf) and [SQL Server 2014 Licensing Guide](https://download.microsoft.com/download/B/4/E/B4E604D9-9D38-4BBA-A927-56E4C872E41C/SQL_Server_2014_Licensing_Guide.pdf) are also an important resource.

 ### SQL Server configuration guidelines for SAP-related SQL Server installations in Azure VMs